Dean Brennan: Playing career

+Coaching career

 In August 2009, Brennan signed for Spartan South Midlands Football League Premier Division side Aylesbury.
 In 2010, he rejoined Hemel Hempstead Town, and in March after the sacking of manager Gary Phillips, he was appointed as caretaker manager at the age of just 29.

 Brennan began a second spell with Dunstable Town at the start of the 2011–12 season.
 He joined as player/coach and managed the team in cup ties.
 In May 2012 he rejoined Hemel Hempstead Town this time as manager.
-He helped the Tudors to their highest ever finish (fourth in Southern League Premier Division) this meant that they had qualified for the playoffs.
-They reached the final against Gosport Borough, where they drew 2–2 which sent the game to penalties which was lost 5–4.
+He guided the club to their highest ever finish (fourth in the Southern League Premier Division) to qualify for the playoffs.
+They reached the final against Gosport Borough, where they drew 2–2 before losing the game on penalties 5–4.

 The following season saw promotion to the Conference South, after winning the Southern Premier League by 10 clear points.

-After a disastrous start to their first season in the Conference South league, Hemel improved and eventually finished in a creditable 9th position, also reaching the First Round of the FA Cup where they lost at Bury 3–1.
+After a poor start to their first season in the Conference South league, Hemel improved and eventually finished in 9th position, also reaching the First Round of the FA Cup where they lost at Bury 3–1.

 The 2015–16 National League South season saw Brennan's Hemel narrowly miss out on the playoffs as Whitehawk pipped them on the final day to fifth place.

 On 18 September 2018, Brennan and his assistant Stuart Maynard were appointed by team owner Glenn Tamplin as the managerial team at National League South side Billericay Town.
 However, they both had their contracts terminated by Tamplin after less than four months in the job on Wednesday 16 January 2019.

 On 12 February 2019, Brennan was named as the new manager of Isthmian League Premier Division side Kingstonian.
 Stuart Maynard was also confirmed as the club's new assistant manager.
 However, on 16 March 2019, following a breakdown in relations with a club director over player liaison and team strategy, Brennan and Maynard re-evaluated their position and resigned after just five games in charge.

 On 21 May 2019, Brennan was named as the new manager of National League South side Wealdstone, with Stuart Maynard as his assistant manager.
-In the shortened 2019-20 season, Brennan led the club to automatic promotion to the National League, as champions of the National League South.
+In the shortened 2019–20 season, Brennan led the club to automatic promotion to the National League, as champions of the National League South.
 In December 2020, he turned down an approach from Barnet F.C. to be their manager.
 On 2 February 2021, Brennan resigned from his role at Wealdstone, with Maynard remaining at the club.